chaaad/TIMECKS/readme.txt

 Settings & Info Buttons

   Default Snooze
-  Opens dialog for default Snooze duration.
+  Opens dialog to edit default Snooze duration.

+  Default AlarmTime View
+  Opens dialog to edit default Time View for new alarm.

   Alarms raw data
   Edit with care, this is basically the database in JSON text.